-- 1. Minimum parking lot setbacks: - a.
+- Parking areas shall not be located between buildings and the street. - 2.
+Minimum parking lot setbacks: - a.
 From the front lot line: 30 percent of the lot depth. - b.
 From other street frontages: 10 feet. - c.
-From rear lot lines: 5 feet. - 2.
-Vehicular access is allowed only from a side street or alley. - 3.
-Parking structures shall have ground floor uses along all side street frontages.
-At side and rear property lines where ground floor uses are not required, parking structures shall have opaque walls at least 3 feet high or vegetative screening.
-If the side or rear property line is adjacent to a Residential zone district, the wall of the parking structure must be entirely solid, without opening.
+From rear lot lines: 5 feet. - 3.
+Vehicular access is allowed only from a side street or alley. - 4.
+Parking structures shall have uses from Table 4-2-1 on the ground floor along at least 50 percent of the street-facing façade of the parking structure. - a.
+Where ground floor uses aren't provided, opaque walls at least 3 feet high or vegetative screens at least 3 feet high at the time of planting shall be provided. - b.
+Walls provided pursuant to Subsection a. above may be part of the structure of the building or may be a separate wall constructed between the building and the sidewalk.